dizukl/UKL-DIZApps/README.md

 A deployment for Docker based usage of DIZApps will be available soon.

 ## Configuration
-The DizApp01 folder contains a
+The DizApp01 folder contains a **dizapp01.conf** file.
-**dizapp01.conf**
-file.
 The configuration elements are named in a self explaining way.
 There are some comments provided to explaine the configuration.

+If you change the configuration while the app / the service is running, restart it to apply the changes.

 ### Config for DizApp01
 #### Core config items